homeSurvice6/mc-exercise/FUBAR.md

 # 201 project

-## Team members:
+## Members Team :

-* team leader : Nura Tabanjeh
+* Team leader : Nura Tabanjeh
-* Haneen Bader
+* Member : Haneen Bader
-* Yousef Abu Jalboush
+* Member : Yousef Abu Jalboush
-* abdalla mahmoud khattab
+* Member : abdalla mahmoud khattab
-* Qusai Alnonah
+* Member : Qusai Alnonah
-* Saif Momani
+* Member :Saif Momani

 This is what  Qusai and Haneen and Yousef did on Bobs computer when working on the first feature.